-Being unemployed is quite a challenging state in life.
-Which is why, temporary financial assistance in the form of Unemployment Insurance (UI) is a blessing for many.
+Being unemployed is quite a challenging state of life.
+Which is why temporary financial assistance in the form of Unemployment Insurance (UI) is a blessing for many.
 However, not everyone who applies for UI gets approved for receiving the benefits.
 All candidates are evaluated carefully to check if they meet the eligibility criteria and rejections are not taken lightly.
 Thankfully, one rejection is not the end of it all.
-In case you can file for an appeal, the same will be notified to you.
+In case you can file an appeal, the same will be notified to you.
 This article deals with filing an appeal in the state of Wisconsin.

 Eligibility Criteria For Applicants

 Before going into the process of appealing a rejection, we’ll brief you about the eligibility criteria so you may better understand why you were rejected.
 Slight variations may be seen from state to state in these rules.
 But in general, the requirements are-

 - Claimants should’ve lost his/her job due to no mistake of theirs